A Human-in-the-loop Framework to Construct Context-aware Mathematical Notions of Outcome Fairness: Introduction

 \subsection{Related Work}

-Numerous mathematical definitions of fairness have been recently proposed and studied; examples include demographic parity~\citep{dwork2012fairness}, disparate impact~\citep{zafar2017dmt}, equality of odds~\citep{hardt2016equality,feldman2015certifying}, and calibration~\citep{kleinberg2016inherent}.
+Numerous mathematical definitions of fairness have been recently proposed and studied; examples include demographic parity~\citep{dwork2012fairness}, disparate impact~\citep{zafar2017dmt}, equality of odds~\citep{hardt2016equality}, and calibration~\citep{kleinberg2016inherent}.
 While each of these notions may seem appealing on their own, they are incompatible with one another and cannot hold simultaneously (see~\citep{kleinberg2016inherent,chouldechova2017fair}).
-Furthermore, at least in the context of criminal risk assessment, it is far from settled which one of these notions is a more appropriate measure of algorithmic fairness (see \citep{propublica} and \citep{dieterich2016compas}).
+Furthermore, at least in the context of criminal risk assessment, it is far from settled which one of these notions (if any) is the most appropriate measure of algorithmic fairness (see \citep{propublica} and \citep{dieterich2016compas}).

-Several recent papers empirically investigate algorithmic ethics and fairness utilizing human-subject experiments and questionnaires.
+Several recent papers empirically investigate AI ethics and algorithmic fairness utilizing human-subject experiments.
 MIT's moral machine~\citep{awad2018moral} provides a crowd-sourcing platform for aggregating human opinions on how self-driving cars should make moral decisions by eliciting their preferences through a series of pairwise preference ordering questions.
-For the same setting, \citet{noothigattu2018voting} propose learning a random utility model of individual preferences, then efficiently aggregating those individual preferences through a social choice function. \citep{lee2018webuildai} proposes a similar approach for ethical decision-making in the context of food distribution.
-Similar to the previously-mentioned papers, we obtain input from human-participants by asking them pairwise questions (that is, to compare two alternatives from a moral standpoint).
-While \citeauthor{noothigattu2018voting} and \citeauthor{lee2018webuildai} focus on modeling human preferences and \emph{aggregating} them utilizing tools from \emph{social choice theory}, our primary goal is to cast human perceptions of fairness as an instance of EOP.
+For the same setting, \citet{noothigattu2018voting} propose learning a random utility model of individual preferences, then efficiently aggregating those individual preferences through a social choice function. \citet{lee2019webuildai} proposes a similar approach for ethical decision-making in the context of food distribution.
+Like the above papers, we obtain input from human-participants by asking them \emph{pairwise} questions (i.e., comparing two alternatives from a moral standpoint).
+The intent and design of our experiments, however, are entirely different from prior work.

-\citet{grgic2018human} study why people perceive the use of certain features as unfair in making recidivism predictions about defendants. \citet{binns2018s} study people's perceptions of justice in algorithmic decision-making under different \emph{explanation styles}. \citet{dressel2018accuracy} show that the widely used commercial risk assessment software COMPAS is no more accurate or fair than \emph{predictions made by people} (AMT users) with little or no criminal justice expertise. \citet{green2019disparate} study the impact of risk assessment tools on the actual decision-making process (e.g., how do judges interpret and use recidivism risk score to make a sentencing decision for a defendant.).